Self-Guided Quad Tour

 Krannert Center for the Performing Arts

 Champaign-Urbana is host to many state-of-the-art facilities, including Krannert Center for the Performing Arts.
-Taking up a full city block on the UIUC campus, it offers a huge variety of performances and productions each year, from operas to world-renowned guitar festivals and more.
+Taking up a full city block on campus, it offers a huge variety of performances and productions each year, from operas to world-renowned guitar festivals and more.
 The best part?
 Students always receive a discount!

 Where to Next?